r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 * Airpseed should be about 1.3 V<sub>SO</sub> (65 knots in C172)
 * Touch down in first third of runway
 * Maintain proper angle of descent/airspeed by coordinating power and pitch
-* Stablized final approach &#8594; half-mile out you have proper angle of descent, altitude, airspeed, and power setting
+* Stablized final approach is established when, about a half-mile out, you have proper angle of descent, altitude, airspeed, and power setting
 * Keep touchdown aiming point at same position on windscreen
   * Moves down on windscreen &#8594; pitch down and reduce power
   * Moves up on windscreen &#8594; pitch up and increase power